 The educational environment of the graduate program instills the attitude that post-secondary education is more than a curriculum, it is career mentorship that fosters creative problem solving.
 This attitude is invaluable at the Ph.D.-level, during which the ability to create individual research formulae is the foundation of the degree and subsequent career path.
 The ability to provide the highest degree of learning is a benefit felt at all levels of education and ensures students the opportunity to pursue their passion in an environment that stimulates an individual creative approach.

 While graduate programs remain the essential factor when choosing a post-secondary institution, it is the opportunities available outside the classroom that provide a rounded and enriching educational experience.
 Involvement in academic organizations allows you to develop personal interests, and create a healthy work-life balance that ultimately allows you to perform better in your academic research.
-These organizations can also be an important platform for building a network of professional relationships that can guide and support your biomedical engineering career.
+These organizations can also be an important platform for building a network of professional relationships with top biomedical engineers that can guide and support your biomedical engineering career.
 Many organizations bring in alumni and industry professionals to connect with students and provide insight into post-graduate life, as well as detailing opportunities available during and after your program.
 When considering your post-secondary institution, be sure to factor in the presence of academic organizations within and outside your field of study to enrich your educational atmosphere.

 As well as providing a more balanced experience during your studies, post-secondary organizations can also form connections that you will sustain well into your career.
 At Florida Tech, the campus chapter of the American Medical Student Association helps share ideas of medical fields across the country.
 The engineering honor society, Tau Beta Pi, provides support and develops relationships with others focused on attaining the highest standard in engineering study.
 These organizations help you develop professional relationships that carry over into post-graduate life, allowing you to finish school with an established network of valuable industry connections that expand and diversify your career.

-As our understanding of human health and the surrounding challenges continues to improve, the variety of jobs available in the field of biomedical engineering expands.
+As our understanding of human health and the surrounding challenges continues to improve, the variety of jobs available in the biomedical engineering fields expands.
 The possibilities of study are almost endless–careers in the marketing and sales of biomedical products, designing mechanical elements such as prosthetics, even legal careers in the regulation and administration of biomedical engineering practices.
 The caliber of careers available expands with your education in biomedical engineering, making a graduate degree essential to applying yourself in the industry.